 Champ, North America’s answer to the Loch Ness monster, has long been a legend around Lake Champlain.
 He (or she) has spawned Indian legends, a baseball team mascot, offers of reward money, paranormal investigations, keychains, mugs, T-shirts and even seafood patties on sesame-seed buns called ‘Champburgers.’

 More than 300 sightings have been reported over the years and attracted the attention of serious people.
 In 1827, the eminent Yale scientist Benjamin Silliman said he was open to the possibility that a lake monster existed.

 P.T.
 Barnum recognized the commercial potential of Champ.
-In 1873 and 1887, he offered the enormous sum of $20,000 to anyone who could capture Champ dead or alive.
+In 1873 and 1887, he offered the enormous sum of $20,000 to anyone who could capture the monster dead or alive.

 But Barnum never had to pay up, and Silliman never had to put his reputation on the line.
 Though many believe in Champ’s existence, it’s unlikely the lake monster exists outside of the collective imagination.

 Notes on Champ

 Samuel de Champlain was said to have seen Champ in 1609, but that story came from a made-up quote in Vermont Life magazine in 1970.

 There was an early sighting in 1819, when a captain aboard a scow near Port Henry, N.Y., saw a ‘black monster’ in the water.
 He thought it was more than 180 feet long and had eyes like peeled onions.

 In 1870, passengers aboard a steamboat said they saw Champ.
 That led to more sightings by steamboat passengers.
 In 1871, they said they saw a head and long neck in Horseshoe Bay.
 Two years later, he was spotted by steamboat passengers in Dresden, N.Y.

 Sightings continued into the 20th century.
 In 1945, passengers aboard the SS Ticonderoga saw Champ swimming in the middle of the lake.

 What Could It Be?

 Some think Champ, like the Loch Ness monster, is a relative of the plesiosaur, an extinct marine reptile with a small head, long neck, turtle-like body, short tail and two pairs of paddles.